The Drummond Memorial Fund

 How is the Drummond Memorial Fund being used at BNF?

-The Drummond Memorial Fund’s objectives of advancing the knowledge of nutrition and of promoting education and research align with those of the BNF and, commenting on the transfer of the trust to BNF, Kevin King, Head of Student Funding, at University College London and pervious Secretary to the Trust, said: “The current Trustees of the Fund are confident that the BNF is best placed to identify the most effective use for the funds and welcome the BNF’s pledge to uphold the original purpose of the Fund.”
+The Drummond Memorial Fund’s objectives of advancing the knowledge of nutrition and of promoting education and research align with those of the British Nutrition Foundation and, commenting on the transfer of the trust to the British Nutrition Foundation, Kevin King, Head of Student Funding, at University College London and pervious Secretary to the Trust, said: “The current Trustees of the Fund are confident that the BNF is best placed to identify the most effective use for the funds and welcome the BNF’s pledge to uphold the original purpose of the Fund.”

 - Education Awards (GCSE and A-level Awards);